AAnanya19/Human-Faces-Generation-Diffusion-Models/README.md

+All code and logic has been implemented by ourselves, generative ai has been used only for scripting and helper functions.

 # Human Faces Generation with Diffusion Models

 A group project focused on implementing a Denoising Diffusion Probabilistic Model (DDPM) for high quality image generation.
 The project begins with a butterfly toy task to validate the pipeline and build understanding of diffusion models, before scaling to human face generation on the CelebA-HQ 256×256 dataset.
 The project also includes a caption-conditioned CelebA-HQ experiment using frozen CLIP text features.
 The overall objective is to train a model that progressively transforms random noise into realistic images through a learned reverse diffusion process, and to evaluate image quality using qualitative analysis and quantitative metrics such as Fréchet Inception Distance (FID).